Liyubov/pyTrAns/README.md

     from real trajectories (from observations) see description and credits in generating_trajectories file

 # Data
-Some of the data for testing package can be generated (see generating or loading_trajectories files).
-Other possibility is to participate in surveys, such as https://competitions.codalab.org/
+1. Data for testing package can be generated (see generating or loading_trajectories files).
+2. Data examples can be found on website in challanges such as https://competitions.codalab.org/

 # Usage
 The main functions are generating_trajectories.py, loadng_trajectories and modules for calculation of distributions etc.